mli/deepnumpy-doc/guide/crash-course/2-nn.md

 net
 ```

-In the sequential chaining approach, we can only add instances with `nn.Block` as the base class and then run them in a forward pass.
-In this example, we used `print` to get the intermediate results and `nd.relu` to apply relu activation.
-So this approach provides a more flexible way to define the forward function.
+In the sequential chaining approach, you can only add instances with `nn.Block` as the base class and then run them in a forward pass.
+In this example, you used `print` to get the intermediate results and `nd.relu` to apply relu activation.
+This approach provides a more flexible way to define the forward function.

-The usage of `net` is similar as before.
+The following code example uses `net` in a similar manner as earlier.

 ```{.python .input}
 net.initialize()